 RECEIVE FRUIT: If you are connected to a local community organisation that could use harvested fruit in some way please email firstname.lastname@example.org or call 5472 4842

 If you want more information, please contact Sas Allardice at Castlemaine Community House on email@example.com or 5472 4842 or drop into the Community House at the Faulder Watson Hall, 210 Barker Street, Castlemaine.

 Information sheets for backyard fruit growers

 You can download the following information sheets:

 More about the Harvest Group

-The Harvest Group creates links between those local people who are growing food and those who want to eat it.
+The Harvest Group links local people who are growing food and those who want to eat it.
 Enlisting volunteers, we harvest excess fruit and care for fruit trees growing on local private and public land.
-The abundant food that would otherwise have gone to waste is shared between the volunteers, the tree owners and community groups.
-The volunteers are also trained in fruit tree maintenance and return to give all trees some TLC throughout winter and spring, ensuring the continued health and vigour of these trees.
+The

 Among other fun things, the Harvest Group also runs a series of affordable seasonal workshops to train volunteers and community members in skills relevant to fruit tree growing and maintenance and natural pest control.